Alaska Auto Rental Review

 - Punctual delivery of the vehicle

 It is difficult for us to find disadvantages, both regarding the quality of service and rented cars.
 We were delighted with the professional service, quality, comfort, and equipment of the vehicles we rented from Alaska Auto Rentals.
 The only drawback is that we had a bit less space due to the need to have two spare wheels for the Alaskan gravel roads.
-But we managed to pack all the necessary camping equipment and luggage anyway.
+But we managed to pack all the necessary camping equipment for Dalton Highway and luggage anyway.

 Alaska Auto Rental Review Summary